Tudped/sign-ssl-cert/README.md

 This repository contains a Bash script to generate self-signed SSL certificates with Subject Alternative Names (SANs) for local development or homelab use.
 The script uses a custom OpenSSL configuration file for SANs and organizes all generated files in a folder named after your certificate.

+Note: This script is intended for homelabs, internal networks, or development use.
+It creates self-signed SAN certificates with a private CA. For public-facing HTTPS, tools like Certbot/Let’s Encrypt are simpler and trusted by browsers.

 ⚠️ Use at your own risk.
 The author is not responsible for any damage or misuse.

 ## Features